 .jpg?width=1200)

 Illinois is, for most visitors, synonymous with Chicago — and that is understandable but incomplete.
-Chicago is one of the greatest cities in the world: architecturally extraordinary, culturally rich, gastronomically serious, and positioned on one of the largest freshwater bodies on the planet in a way that gives a major American city the feeling of a coastal metropolis.
-But Illinois beyond Chicago contains the Mississippi River bluffs of Galena, the Garden of the Gods in Shawnee National Forest, the historic sites of Lincoln’s Springfield, and a Prairie landscape that defined the American Midwest — experiences that reward the visitor who ventures past the Loop.
+Chicago ranks among the greatest cities in the world: architecturally extraordinary, culturally rich, gastronomically serious, and positioned on one of the largest freshwater bodies on the planet in a way that gives a major American city the feeling of a coastal metropolis.
+But Illinois beyond Chicago contains the Mississippi River bluffs of Galena, the Garden of the Gods in Shawnee National Forest, the historic sites of Lincoln’s Springfield, and a prairie landscape that defined the American Midwest — experiences that reward the visitor who ventures past the Loop.

 Chicago: The Essential American City

 Chicago’s claim to architectural significance is not hyperbole — the city is the birthplace of the modern skyscraper, the location of the first steel-frame high-rise building (the Home Insurance Building, 1885), and the site of a tradition of architectural innovation that spans from Louis Sullivan and Frank Lloyd Wright to Mies van der Rohe to the contemporary SOM and Studio Gang practices.
-The Chicago Architecture Foundation River Cruise, which departs from the Michigan Avenue Bridge and traverses the Chicago River past more than 50 architecturally significant buildings, is arguably the finest introductory architectural experience available anywhere in the United States.
+The Chicago Architecture Center River Cruise, which departs from the Michigan Avenue Bridge and traverses the Chicago River past more than 50 of the city’s most significant buildings, is arguably the best introduction to the city’s built environment available anywhere in the United States.

-Millennium Park, in the heart of the Grant Park lakefront, contains Anish Kapoor’s Cloud Gate sculpture (universally known as “the Bean”) and Frank Gehry’s Jay Pritzker Pavilion — an outdoor concert venue with a stainless steel bandshell and a distributed speaker system across the 11-acre great lawn that allows the Chicago Symphony Orchestra to perform outdoors with concert hall sound quality.
-The park’s Crown Fountain, an interactive video sculpture by Jaume Plensa, and the Lurie Garden, a 2.5-acre perennial garden designed by Piet Oudolf, complete a public space that is among the finest created in an American city in the past quarter century.
+Millennium Park, set on the Grant Park lakefront, contains Anish Kapoor’s Cloud Gate sculpture (universally known as “the Bean”) and Frank Gehry’s Jay Pritzker Pavilion — an outdoor concert venue with a stainless steel bandshell and a distributed speaker system mounted on the steel trellis above the seating area and Great Lawn that allows the Chicago Symphony Orchestra to perform outdoors with concert hall sound quality.
+The park’s Crown Fountain, an interactive video sculpture by Jaume Plensa, and the Lurie Garden, a 2.5-acre perennial garden designed by Piet Oudolf, complete a public space that stands with the most ambitious urban design created in any American city in the past quarter century.

-The Art Institute of Chicago, on Michigan Avenue at the southern edge of Millennium Park, houses one of the finest art collections in North America — the Impressionist and Post-Impressionist collection (which includes Georges Seurat’s A Sunday on La Grande Jatte, Grant Wood’s American Gothic, and an extraordinary concentration of Monet, Renoir, Cézanne, and Picasso) ranks among the best in the world.
-The museum’s Modern Wing, designed by Renzo Piano and opened in 2009, provides natural-light gallery spaces that are among the finest examples of contemporary museum design.
+The Art Institute of Chicago, on Michigan Avenue at the southern edge of Millennium Park, houses one of the strongest art collections in North America — its Impressionist and Post-Impressionist holdings (which include Georges Seurat’s A Sunday on La Grande Jatte, Grant Wood’s American Gothic, and an extraordinary concentration of Monet, Renoir, Cézanne, and Picasso) are world-class.
+The museum’s Modern Wing, designed by Renzo Piano and opened in 2009, brought natural-light gallery spaces that won wide admiration as contemporary museum architecture.

 Chicago’s neighborhoods provide a depth of urban experience that rewards exploration well beyond the tourist core.
-The Lincoln Park and Wicker Park neighborhoods to the north and northwest of the Loop offer dense concentrations of excellent independent restaurants (Chicago’s food scene, anchored by Grant Achatz’s Alinea but extending through dozens of excellent restaurants at every price point, is among the strongest in any American city), bars, music venues, and architectural detail.
-The South Side neighborhoods of Hyde Park and Bronzeville provide the University of Chicago, the Obama Presidential Center (currently under construction), and the institutions of Black Chicago culture that produced blues, gospel, and the Great Migration experience that shaped 20th-century American music and society.
+The Lincoln Park and Wicker Park neighborhoods to the north and northwest of the Loop offer dense concentrations of excellent independent restaurants (Chicago’s food scene, anchored by Grant Achatz’s Alinea but extending through dozens of strong kitchens at every price point, holds its own against any in the country), bars, music venues, and architectural detail.
+The South Side neighborhoods of Hyde Park and Bronzeville hold the University of Chicago, the Obama Presidential Center (currently under construction), and the institutions of Black Chicago culture that produced blues, gospel, and the Great Migration experience that shaped 20th-century American music and society.

 Springfield: Lincoln’s Illinois

-Springfield, Illinois‘s state capital and Abraham Lincoln’s adopted home city, preserves the most significant Lincoln historical sites outside Washington D.C.
-The Abraham Lincoln Presidential Library and Museum, opened in 2005, is the most visited presidential library in the United States — its combination of the most extensive Lincoln archive in the world, cutting-edge interactive museum technology, and theatrical presentations creates an interpretive experience that is moving and substantive in ways that few history museums achieve.
-Lincoln’s Home National Historic Site, two blocks from the library, preserves the only home Lincoln ever owned — a modest two-story house on the corner of 8th and Jackson Streets, in a neighborhood where the surrounding historic homes and streetscape have been carefully preserved to approximate the appearance of the Lincoln neighborhood in 1860.
+Springfield, Illinois‘s state capital and Abraham Lincoln’s adopted home city, holds the richest concentration of Lincoln historical sites outside Washington, D.C.
+The Abraham Lincoln Presidential Library and Museum, opened in 2005, is the most visited state-controlled presidential museum in the country — its combination of the world’s most extensive Lincoln archive, ambitious interactive museum technology, and theatrical presentations creates an interpretive experience that is moving and substantive in ways few history museums achieve.
+Lincoln’s Home National Historic Site, two blocks from the library, preserves the only home Lincoln ever owned — a modest two-story house on the corner of 8th and Jackson Streets, in a neighborhood where the surrounding historic homes and streetscape have been carefully kept to approximate the appearance of the Lincoln neighborhood in 1860.

 Galena: Mississippi River Country

 Galena, in the far northwestern corner of Illinois where the state meets the Mississippi River bluffs, is one of the most architecturally intact 19th-century towns in the Midwest.
 The lead mining boom of the 1820s–1840s created a city wealthy enough to build substantial brick commercial buildings and mansions that survive remarkably well today.
-Ulysses S. Grant lived in Galena before the Civil War and returned after the war to receive the house that grateful citizens had prepared for him — the Grant Home State Historic Site preserves the Italianate brick house where the general-president lived in the city’s glory days.
-The Galena historic district’s concentration of antique shops, restaurants, and bed-and-breakfast lodging in preserved Victorian buildings makes it the most visited small town in Illinois.
+Ulysses S. Grant lived in Galena before the Civil War and returned afterward to a house that grateful citizens had prepared for him — the Grant Home State Historic Site preserves the Italianate brick residence, built in 1859–60, and which the future president used as his Galena residence after the war.
+The Galena historic district’s concentration of antique shops, restaurants, and bed-and-breakfast lodging in preserved Victorian buildings draws more visitors than any other small town in Illinois.

 Shawnee National Forest: Southern Illinois’s Secret

 Southern Illinois, where the state tapers to a point between the Ohio and Mississippi Rivers, contains terrain that surprises visitors expecting nothing but flat farmland: the Shawnee National Forest preserves sandstone bluffs, forest canyons, natural stone arches, and cypress swamps that have more in common with the Ozarks and the mid-South than with the Illinois most people imagine.
-Garden of the Gods, a geological formation of ancient sandstone towers and balancing rocks accessible by a 0.25-mile trail near Elizabethtown, provides one of the most visually spectacular natural experiences in the Midwest.
+Garden of the Gods, a geological formation of ancient sandstone towers and balancing rocks reached by a quarter-mile observation trail in far southeastern Illinois, delivers one of the most striking natural scenes in the Midwest.
 The Burden Falls Wilderness and the Bell Smith Springs area offer hiking through forested sandstone canyon country that sees a fraction of the visitors that comparable terrain in other states attracts.

 Frequently Asked Questions